mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.1.md

 	- Many Schools Buddhism: different schools that have divided on how to interpret and extend the teachings of Buddha
 	- Mahayana Buddhism:

-Oddly, it was four hundred years before any of the Buddha's teachings were written down.
+Oddly, it was four hundred years before any of the Buddha's teachings were even thought to be written down.
 Before then his teachings were only passed orally.
+When finally the monks of Sri Lanka who wear the copper colored robes started to think about writing Buddha's discourses on palm leaves it took them ano
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1NzE2NDk0NywtMTA5OTcwNzMxNCw3ND
+eyJoaXN0b3J5IjpbLTY1MTk1ODc2OCwtMTA5OTcwNzMxNCw3ND
 I0NTI1NDEsNjQzMDg4ODk2LDE0NTEwNjU0MjYsLTkyNjk0MTY4
 NywxOTQ4MDk3NTUxLDU0MTkxNjkwNCwxMTM0Mjg3MzE3LDExNj
 IwMDQxNjMsLTU0Njk2ODc2M119